 • Soft Tissue Injuries

 Thermography at Advanced Health & Wellness is performed by Kristy Boyoner, CCT.
-She is a Certified Clinical Thermographer and owner of Thermography of New England.
+Kristy is a Certified Clinical Thermographer and owner of Thermography of New England.

-Thermograms are interpreted by Electronic Medical Interpretation Inc. (EMI) and a full report will be sent to you.
+Thermograms are interpreted by Electronic Medical Interpretation Inc. (EMI) and a full report will be mailed to you.
 All EMI doctors are Board Certified MD Thermologists experienced in reading thermograms.

 How is Thermography different from a Mammogram or Ultrasound?

 DITI provides different information that a mammogram or ultrasound.
 Mammograms and ultrasounds are useful in identifying anatomy (cancer, growths, cysts, etc.) but not physiological changes.
 DITI shows information relating to blood flow, inflammation, lymphatic activity or hormonal dysfunction and other functional processes.

 How should I prepare for Thermography?